Welcome to the Information Technology Service Desk!

 Online students experiencing technical difficulties should first verify the WCCCD IT systems requirements (found on the IT homepage) when using a non-WCCCD computer.

-When technical support is required, staff/faculty assisting student(s) should contact the Help Desk for the student.
-If necessary, Help Desk personnel will ask to speak to the student(s) concerning trouble.
+When technical support is required, staff/faculty assisting student(s) should contact the Service Desk for the student.
+If necessary, Service Desk personnel will ask to speak to the student(s) concerning trouble.

 If student is away from campus and contacts a department area (e.g. registration, accounts receivable, financial aid, etc.), it is suggested that staff of that department verify that trouble is of a technical nature.

 1. Q: I need Microsoft Office Suite on my home computer.
-Can the Help Desk install the software for me or give me the software to install for myself?
+Can the Service Desk install the software for me or give me the software to install for myself?

-A: No. The Help Desk only supports WCCCD equipment.
+A: No. The Service Desk only supports WCCCD equipment.
 However, staff and faculty can borrow software from the library.